+Import

+- be as

+- cor oth or

+- ref . an an
-This gives all of the decision makers in your business the chance to see the plan and to make sure you're all on the same page.

-Importantly it allows you to:

-- be confident that you have a shared view of what's next - communicate your plan with other people, either inside or outside your business - refer back to your plans and track your progress and achievements.
+his gives all of the decision makers n your business the chance to see ne plan and to make sure you're II on the same page. nportantly it allows you to: be confident that you have a shared view of what's next NESS LIERCE RARM RARM BUSINESS RESULTOR PROBAM communicate your plan with other people, either inside or outside your business refer back to your plans and track your progress and achievements.
+PADNU PASNUESS RESULENCE PROGRAM PUT Further Put further Market in the market in the market intervention intervention interventinterventinterventintervention intervention intervention Action Plan Image: mage: mage: marked in the first in the mage: marked in the marked in themarked in the marked in Relite Long 1 - Linear 1 - Star The Ferm Burley Building Program is apporting formers to build stronge, more productive privatives buildings with approximate general Star for home to be a strong and the type to general text build stronge more productive privatives buildings and BAND

+My

+Farm

+Plan

+Business

-You can find the Farm Business Plan template and other resources on the Farm Business Resilience Program webpage: agriculture.vic.gov.au/FBRP ntes
+You can find the Farm Business Plan template and other resources on the Farm Business Resilience Program webpage: agriculture.vic.gov.au/FBRP